HarryStevens/adr-election-node/README.md

 # adr-election-node
-Scrape data about an election from ADR (similar to adr-data but in Node)
+Scrape data about an election from ADR.

 ## Setup
 ```bash